 This article details general troubleshooting steps when using the Single Sign-On (SSO) feature of Symantec Drive Encryption.

 In order for the Windows password to synchronize with Symantec Drive Encryption automatically, use CTRL+ALT+DEL.
 If you change the passphrase outside of CTRL+ALT+DEL, it will be necessary to use the old passphrase at preboot one time, and upon logging in with the new passphrase, synchronization will occur.
-For more information on how to change the passphrase, see article HOWTO79569.
+For more information on how to change the passphrase, see the following article:

 Symantec Endpoint Encryption 11 synchronization issues are typically encountered during user registration.
-For information on how to troubleshoot user registration issues for SEE 11, see article TECH235632.
+For information on how to troubleshoot user registration issues for SEE 11, see the following article:

 SSO issues can be caused by the following:

 You can verify that you are using an SSO user account for authentication by checking the registry where the MSI options supplied at installation.
 Information on this topic can be reviewed in the following article:

 When validating the registry options make sure that the PGP_INSTALL_SSO option is set to 1 indicating that the driver is installed.